Geeks in Phoenix

 Resetting your network adapter in Windows 10

 Sometimes, the network adapter settings, wired or wireless, may get corrupted and cause a loss of network connectivity.
 Uninstalling and then reinstalling the driver(s) will reset it back to manufacturer defaults.
-Just go into Device Manager and expand the network adapters section.
+Just right-click on the Start Windows logo key menu and select Device Manager from the Power User menu.
+Once Device Manager is open, expand the network adapters section.
 From there, right-click on the adapter you want to reinstall and select Uninstall.

 Do not delete the driver when reinstalling the network adapter